-EGG DEP ОТ Compartmentalization AUDIT CHECKLIST: Protocols, Procedures, and Requirements Disclaimer: This checklist is to be used at the initial inspection and subsequent reinspection at each individual component within a compartment.
-Legend E: Egg De F: Farm H: Hatche M: Feedn O: Office Company Nam e: 1 ' Company Addr ress: sh Instructions: Please answer yes/no for each answer.
+EGG DEP ОТ Compartmentalization AUDIT Cl Procedures, and Requ sclaimer: This checklist is to be used at the initial ins each individual component within a compartment. uirement ts Legend E: Egg Depot F: Farm H: Hatchery M: Feedmill O: Office Company Nam e: 1 Company Addr ress: sh Instructions: Please answer yes/no for each answer.
 If the item is not applicable, mark NA.
 Comments are highly useful and should be made when appropriate.
-Date of Inspect tion: fo Note: Categories marked with triple asterisks () are considered part of the AI Clean Program.
-Any noncompliances found in one of these categories are considered major, resulting in automatic compartment failure.
-Noncompliances in categories with no asterisks are considered minor and corrective action should be requested.
-Requirements / Procedures Criteria Verification Method Protocols (Y/N/NA) Training (Y/N/NA) Compliance (Y/N/NA) Additional Comments / Recommended Corrective Action Physical Requirements Location Method Perimeter Livestock Exclusion Е When livestock are present, they are separated from the egg depot by a fence.
+Date of Inspect tion: fo ote: Categories marked with triple asterisks () ar und in one of these categories are considered majo tegories with no asterisks are considered minor and r, resulting i n automatic compartment failure.
+Noncompliances in Requirements / Procedures Criteria Verification Method Protocols (Y/N/NA) Training (Y/N/NA) Compliance (Y/N/NA) Additional Comments / Recommended Corrective Action Physical Requirements Location Method Perimeter Livestock Exclusion Е When livestock are present, they are separated from the egg depot by a fence.
 Signage E Signs indicating unauthorized entry of persons and/or vehicles is prohibited are posted at the entrance to the controlled access zone.
-Unauthorized Entry Daniel and Е Egg depot has a gate at its entrance of the controlled access zone.
+Unauthorized Entry Danis Е Egg depot has a gate at its entrance of the controlled access zone.
 Barriers E Egg holding rooms have barriers in place to prevent unauthorized entry.
-Wildlife and Pests E Egg depot is designed and built to deter and prevent entry of wildlife, pests, and companion animals.
-E Egg holding rooms are constructed of durable materials to exclude wildlife and pests.
+Wildlife and Pests E Egg depot is designed and built to deter and prevent entry of wildlife, pests, and companion animals. Е Egg holding rooms are constructed of durable materials to exclude wildlife and pests.
 Construction Materials E Egg depot is constructed of durable, moistureproof materials that are able to withstand routine cleaning and disinfection.
 E Egg receiving/shipment dock is an enclosed area that is part of the controlled access zone.